tonnyCAPTAIN/feedback_comp/README.md

 # Feedback/complain system
-A web application that one an organisation can used in getting client feedback on their products.
+A web application that  an organisation can used in getting client feedback on their products.

 ## Gettigns started
 Go to (https://github.com/tonnyCAPTAIN/feedback_comp) Download or clone the repository to your local machine.
 Open the project using your favorite IDE